cruxprotocol/handbook/README.md

 Now that the Name->PublicKey mapping is stored securely in the Bitcoin blockchain, we can ‘resolve’ the easy to remember name to a public key, similar to how DNS helps resolve an easy to remember domain name to an IP address.
 If we rely solely on the Bitcoin Blockchain for this purpose, each lookup would be very slow since the entire Bitcoin Blockchain would need to be parsed to determine the result.
 BlockStack helps to offload these lookups to entities known as BNS Nodes which make up the BNS Network.
 Each BNS Node keeps continuously monitoring its independent view of the Bitcoin blockchain and indexes any new name registrations or modifications to old ones.
 Applications can then simply ask a trusted BNS Node for a quick answer.

+#### 4.1.3 Risk Analysis

+Section 2.1, 2.2 and 2.3 of the [Risk Analysis document](https://github.com/cruxprotocol/handbook/blob/master/riskanalysis.md) walks through the new risks introduced with CRUX IDs, and how those risks are mitigated.

 ### 4.2 CRUXPay Protocol

 There are two major parts to CRUXPay -